tylerhill122/web-scraping-challenge/README.md

 ## Instructions

-The instructions for this assignment are divided into two parts:
+The purpose of this repository is to build a Python-Flask app to scrape Mars information from the web and store the results in a MongoDB database.
+The results are then displayed in an HTML/CSS webpage.

+The app required two methods:

 1. Scraping